sybrew/the-seo-framework/readme.txt

 TODO when zooming in with Chromium, the floating title for terms is vertically misaligned.
 	-> Only 125% seems to be affected, 150~225 not.

+TODO add robots.txt settings
+	-> Specifically, to block ChatGPT bot.

+TODO move tsf.debounce to tsfUtils.debounce?
+	-> Also add tsfUtils.delay?
+	function delay ( ms ) {
+		return new Promise( resolve => setTimeout( resolve, ms ) );
+	}

+TODO to the snippets zipper, wrap the plugin inside its namesake folder so that WordPress won't assume the location based on filename, which can be appended (1) to if downloaded for a second time.

+TODO test image type support and warn users about Facebook not supporting webp (etc.)?

 ### 5.0.7

 **For everyone:**